jelane7/school/README.md

 ![map](demmissing2.jpg)
 ![map](dEMmissingmound.jpg)

 When the island was developed for homesteads, material from the shell mounds was used to build up the road.
 A gap in the shell mounds can be seen as a blue gab between the red shell mounds.
-The road is evident on the Digital Elevation Model to the south as a straight green line.
+The road is evident on the Digital Elevation Model to the southeast as a straight green line.

 In 1955, the power plant came to Weedon Island.
 Can you see much alteration to the landscape?
 ![map](power.jpg)